 This blog is to explain to those who enjoy dressing, that the large ships allow dressing down in certain areas ONLY, but sometimes more areas than you might think.
 And there are ships that allow jeans in the restaurant with a collared shirt. (see NCL).
 Dress codes areas are clearly labelled in the terms of booking, referring you to the web site for full information, and the areas have clear information signs up at night.
 Moreover, this blog is aimed at those who have cruise never or little and are looking for some guidance on this simple issue made complicated by unnecessary anger and moaning, and occasionally those who break the rules, but that is very rare.
 Cunard is more conservative in dress than P&O with is more conservative in dress than NCL.

-Did you know that SAGA on their fabulous new ship, the Spirit of Discovery serve the same meal in the buffet, so those who do not wish to dress do not miss out?
+Did you know that SAGA on their fabulous new ships, serve the same meal in the buffet, so those who do not wish to dress do not miss out?click SAGA DRESS CODE webpage explanation “Experience on Board”, down the page a little

 To those who have never cruised and do not normally dress or like to step out of their jeans… may wish to look at NCL and Disney and maybe avoid considering a Cunard ship or a Regent Seven Seas ship, or a Fred Olsen ship, or even a smaller P&O ship.
 All ships do have a dress code, they are CONTRACTUAL rules, and ships can have fashion police on duty!
 Security can be called to assist in order to prevent escalation of incidents.
 Ships are not held to the same land-based laws or rights and the Captain is in charge.